Harness Engineering

 cache_read_input_tokensfield that distinguishes cached vs uncached input tokens.

-For an agent making 1M calls a day with 8K of stable prefix each, that’s roughly $21,600/month in input-token cost saved from the cache alone.
+For an agent making 1M calls a day with 8K of stable prefix each, do the arithmetic: 1M × 30 days = 30M calls/month, and 8K tokens × 30M calls = 240,000 MTok of prefix.
+At Sonnet’s $3/MTok input rate that prefix costs ~$720K/month at full price; cache reads at 10% bring it to ~$72K, so the cache saves on the order of $648K/month — large enough that the exact assumptions, not the headline figure, are what matter.
 Layer multiple breakpoints (system prompt → KB → recent context → current turn) to maximize cache hits across different stability tiers.

 § 07 · AGENTS.MD AS THE CONVENTION LAYEROne file.
 Every tool.
 Source-controlled.

 The harness isn’t just runtime code.
 It’s also the conventions the agent follows — codebase rules, style, the contract between the agent and the project.
-April 2026 brought a quiet but real win here: Anthropic’s CLAUDE.md, OpenAI’s agent.md, and Cursor’s rules format converged on a single shared spec: AGENTS.md.
-GitHub Copilot, Cursor, Claude Code, and Cline all read it natively.
+There’s a quiet but real win here: OpenAI Codex, Cursor, Factory, Sourcegraph, and Google converged on a single shared spec: AGENTS.md, now stewarded by the Agentic AI Foundation under the Linux Foundation.
+Codex, Cursor, GitHub Copilot, Gemini CLI, and others read it natively.
+Claude Code is the notable holdout: it reads CLAUDE.md, but you can @-import AGENTS.md from it so a single file still drives every tool.

 The shape is mundane and that’s the point.
 A markdown file at the root of the repo, four sections deep — the spec (what AGENTS.md must include), the codebase conventions, the constraints the agent must follow, and a list of tools and their access scopes.
-Every major agent CLI reads it automatically.
+Most major agent CLIs read it automatically (and the holdouts can be pointed at it with one import line).
 Commit it, review it, evolve it like any other code artifact.

 Treating conventions as code is what makes the rest of the harness possible.
 A retry policy means nothing if a different engineer’s prompt expects a different error format.
 Bounded scope means nothing if a new tool gets added without updating the allow-list.
 AGENTS.md is the shared substrate every other harness layer leans against.